-- GNAT User's Guide, which provides information on how to use the GNAT compiler system. - Ada 95 Reference Manual, which contains all reference material for the Ada 95 programming language. - Ada 95 Annotated Reference Manual, which is an annotated version of the standard reference manual cited above.
-The annotations describe detailed aspects of the design decision, and in particular contain useful sections on Ada 83 compatibility. - DEC Ada, Technical Overview and Comparison on DIGITAL Platforms, which contains specific information on compatibility between GNAT and DEC Ada 83 systems. - DEC Ada, Language Reference Manual, part number AA-PYZAB-TK which describes in detail the pragmas and attributes provided by the DEC Ada 83 compiler system.
+- Ada 2005 Reference Manual, which contains all reference material for the Ada 2005 programming language. - Ada 2005 Annotated Reference Manual, which is an annotated version of the Ada 2005 standard.
+The annotations describe detailed aspects of the design decision, and in particular contain useful sections on Ada 83 and Ada 95 compatibility. - DEC Ada, Technical Overview and Comparison on DIGITAL Platforms, which contains specific information on compatibility between GNAT and DEC Ada 83 systems. - DEC Ada, Language Reference Manual, part number AA-PYZAB-TK which describes in detail the pragmas and attributes provided by the DEC Ada 83 compiler system.